-The Manager Group currently owns approximately 28.0% of our outstanding common shares and LTIP units as of the date of this prospectus.
+The Manager Group currently owns approximately 27.0% of our outstanding common shares as of the date of this prospectus, including LTIP units.
 In evaluating opportunities for us and other management strategies, this may lead our Manager to emphasize certain asset acquisition, disposition or management objectives over others, such as balancing risk or capital preservation objectives against return objectives.
 This could increase the risks, or decrease the returns, of your investment.